Vertex Cover Reconfiguration and Beyond: Algorithms

-To show the $f(k) \leq k + 3$ upper bound, we show that $(W_k, S, T, 3k^2 + k + 3, 6k^2)$ is a yes-instance by providing an actual reconfiguration sequence (that is not nice): \begin{itemize} \item[(1)] Add all $k$ beads in $L_1$.
-Since $S$ is a vertex cover of $W_k$, we know that the additional $k$ beads will result in a vertex cover of size $3k^2 + k$. \item[(2)] Add both vertices in $p^u_{1,1}$ and remove both vertices in $p^l_{1,1}$.
-The removal of both vertices in $p^l_{1,1}$ is possible since we added all their neighbors in $L_1$ (step (1)) and $U_1$.
-The size of a vertex cover reaches $3k^2 + k + 2$ after the additions and then drops back to $3k^2 + k$. \item[(3)] Repeat step (2) for all sequin pairs $p^u_{i,1}$ and $p^l_{1,i}$ for $2 \leq i \leq k$.
-The size of a vertex cover is again $3k^2 + k$ once step (3) is completed.
+\begin{itemize} \item[(1)] Add all $k$ beads in $L_1$.
+Since $S$ is a vertex cover of $W_k$, we know that the additional $k$ beads will result in a vertex cover of size $3k^2 + k$. \item[(2)] Add both vertices in $p^u_{1,1}$, and remove both vertices in $p^l_{1,1}$.
+The removal of both vertices in $p^l_{1,1}$ is possible since we added all their neighbours in $L_1$ (Step (1)) and $U_1$.
+The size of a vertex cover reaches $3k^2 + k + 2$ after the additions and then drops back to $3k^2 + k$. \item[(3)] Repeat Step (2) for all sequin pairs $p^u_{i,1}$ and $p^l_{1,i}$ for $2 \leq i \leq k$.
+The size of a vertex cover is again $3k^2 + k$ once Step (3) is completed.
 Step (2) is repeated a total of $k$ times.
-After every repetition, we have a vertex cover of $W_k$ since all beads in $L_1$ were added in step (1) and the remaining neighbors of each sequin pair in $U_i$ are added prior to the removals. \item[(4)] Add both vertices in $p^u_{1,2}$ and remove vertex $b^u_{1,2}$. \item[(5)] Add $b^l_{2,1}$ and $b^l_{2,2}$.
-At this point, the size of a vertex cover is $3k^2 + k + 3$. \item[(6)] Remove both vertices in $p^l_{2,1}$. \item[(7)] Repeat steps (4), (5), and (6) until all beads in $L_2$ have been added and the sequin pairs removed.
-When we reach the last sequin pair in $L_2$, $b^l_{2,1}$ was already added and hence we gain a surplus of one which brings the vertex cover size back to $3k^2 + k$. \item[(8)] Repeat steps (4) to (7) for every remaining necklace in $L$. \end{itemize}
+After every repetition, we have a vertex cover of $W_k$ since all beads in $L_1$ were added in Step (1), and the remaining neighbours of each sequin pair in $U_i$ are added prior to the removals. \item[(4)] Add both vertices in $p^u_{1,2}$, and remove vertex $b^u_{1,2}$. \item[(5)] Add $b^l_{2,1}$ and $b^l_{2,2}$.
+At this point, the size of a vertex cover is $3k^2 + k + 3$. \item[(6)] Remove both vertices in $p^l_{2,1}$. \item[(7)] Repeat Steps (4), (5) and (6) until all beads in $L_2$ have been added and the sequin pairs removed.
+When we reach the last sequin pair in $L_2$, $b^l_{2,1}$ was already added, and hence, we gain a surplus of one, which brings the vertex cover size back to $3k^2 + k$. \item[(8)] Repeat Steps (4) to (7) for every remaining necklace in $L$. \end{itemize}

 Since every vertex in $W_k$ is touched exactly once, we know that $\ell = 6k^2$.
 In the course of the described reconfiguration sequence, the maximum size of any vertex cover is $3k^2 + k + 3$.
 Hence, $f(k) \leq k + 3$.
-This completes the proof.
+This completes the proof. \end{proof}